mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ### Edit rate limits (optional)

-By default, ntfy runs without authentication, so it is important to protect the server from abuse or overload.
+By default, the ntfy server runs without authentication, so it is important to protect the server from abuse or overload.
 There are various rate limits enabled with the setting file.
 Under normal usage, ntfy should not encounter those limits at all.

 If necessary, you can configure the limits by adding these variables to your `vars.yml` file and adjusting them: